21- How to find Moment of Inertia Iy for Parallelogram?

 The inertia of the right triangle about the y-axis.

-As for the right triangle, it has a bottom base of (a* cos θ) and a height of h, the inertia for the y-axis will be estimated about an axis passing by the CG point then add the product of the area*x cg^2, where xcg is the distance from the Cg to the external Y-axis.
-Iy2 is the sum value, which is shown in the next slide image.
+As for the right triangle, it has a bottom base of (a* cos θ) and a height of h, the inertia for the y-axis will be estimated about an axis passing by the CG point, then add the product of the area*x cg^2, where xcg is the distance from the Cg to the external Y-axis.
+Iy2 is the sum value shown in the next slide image.

 Iy for the right angle portion.

-More simplification is done for Iy2 is shown in the next slide image.
-The detailed calculations for Iy for parallelogram is shown in the next slide image.
+More simplification is shown in the next slide image for Iy2.
+The detailed calculations for Iy for a parallelogram are shown in the next slide image.

 Iy calculation for the right triangle.